 - Consistent translation methodology for all languages.

-- Consistent quality standards for all languages.
+- Quality standards applied consistently for all languages.

 - Consistent schedules and delivery for all languages, enabling simultaneous product roll-outs.